-Hint: Hold couplings and push down.
+Hint: Hold couplings and press down.

-11 Capture the railings using connector rings.
+Capture the railings using connector rings.

-Any half-circle holes should be filled with the half-circle plugs at this time.
+12 Any half-circle holes should be filled with the half-circle plugs at this time.

-Use tall panels to create the second layer, following the configuration you have chosen.
+13 Use tall panels to create the second layer, following the pattern you have chosen.
 Add connector rings as you go so each panel is captured by four rings and will not fall down.
 You may want to stand on the platform to do this.

 14 Check all joints.
 Make sure all panels are where you want them to be.
-Then fill the hole with the circular plug.
+Then fill hole between two platforms using a circular plug.
 Step on the plug to lock it in place.